Souvik-0612/Bridge/system_notes.md

 ## XYZ Continuations
 Perhaps it is useful to separate auctions XYNT and XYZ.
+Our agreements are based on Paul Thurston's book.

 ### 1m-1M-1NT
 Let us consider bin reverse to the 4 or splinter for the 3 support happily, not showing extras.
 5-4-2-2 can non-jump bid the 4 card suit at whatever level
   4. 1M-2d-2M is 6.
-The pdding after 1m-1M-1NT, where oM and om denote other major and other minor.
+The bidding after 1m-1M-1NT, where oM and om denote other major and other minor.

 1m-1M-1NT-?

   -  2NT: Invitational, without 5 cards in M, or 4 in oM.
-  -  2 !c: Invitational with 5M or 4oM, or desire to quit in !d.
+  -  2 !c: Invitational with 5M or 4oM, or desire to quit in !d, or game forcing hand that wants to check for stoppers.
 It relays to 2!d from the opener. follow-ups are
         - 2!c-2!d-Pass, weak, signoff in !d
         - 2!c-2!d-2M, 5 cards in M. classic nmf situation.
         - 2!c-2!d-2oM, 4 cards in other major.
   -  2!d : game forcing
-      - 2!d-2M opener's 3 card support
+        - 1!c-1M-2!d-2M show opener's 3 card support
-      - 2!d-2oM opener shows 4 cards in oM
+        - 1!c-1!s-2!d-2!h show 4 cards in "skipped major"
-      - 2!d-3m good 5+ cards suit in minor.
+        - 1!c-1M-1NT-2!d-3m good 5+ cards suit in minor.
-      - 2!d-2NT,  default response from opener.
+        - 1!c-1M-1NT-2!d-2NT,  default response from opener.
-- When no fit is found after the xyz relay, 3 level bids are stopper asking.
-- **Advanced** : *Two or three important sequences still have to be assigned meaning*
-    -  NT after relay.
-Since 1NT-2NT is still a valid bid.
-What is shown by 1m-1M-1NT-2!c-2!d-2NT.
-This can be used as an additional relay.
-We will see about how to use it later.
-   -  Direct 3m raise: 1m-1M-1NT-3m
-   -  3m raise after relay 1m-1M-1NT-2!c-2!d-3m
+        - 1!c-1M-1NT-2!d-3NT could be a good hand.
+  -  Double Relay Auctions  1m-1M-1NT-2!c-2!d-2NT is the "double relay" to 3!c.
+1m-1M-1NT-2!d-2NT-3!c is also the double relay
+        - 1x-1M-1NT-2!c-2!d-2NT-3!c-p is to quit in 3!c
+        - 1!c-1y-1NT-2!c-2!d-3!c now shows an invite with with 5 clubs and 4 of y
+        - 1!c-1y-1NT-3!c can be used with 4-5 in Mm and invitational strength.
+        - 1!c-1y-1NT-2!d-3!c can be used with 5-5  and GF.
+  -  Stopper ask auctions with two sets of relays
+        - 1!c-1y-1NT-2!c-2!d-2NT-3!c-3z (stopper ask in z)
+        - For clubs, 1!x(not clubs)-1y-1NT-2!c-2!d-2NT-3!c-3NT (No club stopper)

 ### 1x-1y-1z
 Work under progress